-A double-barreled question is a question composed of more than two separate issues or topics, but which can only have one answer.
-A double-barreled question is also known as a compound question or double-direct question.
+A double-barreled question is composed of more than two separate issues or topics, which however can only have one answer.
+It is also known as a compound or double-direct question.

 In research, they are often used by accident.
-Surveyors often want to explain or clarify certain aspects of their question by adding synonyms or additional information.
-Although this is often done with good intentions, this tends to make your question confusing and, of course, double-barreled.
+Surveyors often want to explain or clarify certain aspects of their inquiries by adding synonyms or additional information.
+Although this is often done with good intentions, this tends to make your inquiry confusing.
 There's no way of discovering the true intentions of the respondent from the data afterward, which basically renders it useless for analysis.

-In court, however, double-barreled questions are used by lawyers to trick witnesses or suspects into admitting something unintendedly.
+In court, however, these inquiries are used by lawyers to trick witnesses or suspects into admitting something unintendedly.
 Compound questions are most frequently asked during cross-examination.
 An example could be: As you approached the intersection, did you look down, change the radio station, and then look up and for the first time notice the oncoming car?

-This question has two parts embedded.
+This inquiry has two parts embedded.
 Hence the word “double-barreled”.
 Even though interesting and useful are both positive attributes, they are not interchangeable.
 Some respondents might find the tool interesting, but not useful.
-While other might find it useful, but not interesting.
+While others might find it useful, but not interesting.
 But how should they answer?
 And more importantly, how can the surveyor interpret these answers?

 - How often and how much time do you spend on each visit to a dentist?